syncedtoblog/syncedtoblog.github.io/_posts/2021-01-30-Impact-Covid-19-On-UK-Crime.md

 <script src="https://blog.synced.to/datascripts/2021-01-30-Impact-Covid-19-On-UK-Crime-1/crimescores.js"></script>

+Digging into the data a little more however, we found some nuances - which we'll show next, using London as a case study.

 ### Case Study - London
 Digging into the datasets for each city, we saw it wasn't just a clear-cut case of crime falling across the board.
 Some types of crime actually rose during lockdown!
 As an illustrative example, we grouped all the crimes the the 10km x 10km squared area around London in the chart below.